 One of the most heartbreaking things we hear from people in the recovery process is that they feel discouraged or unsupported by friends and family.
 To them, it seems that while their loved ones might mean well, they fail to understand how difficult recovery is and how much effort and support it takes.
 Further, some family members or friends might not understand that overcoming addiction means a change in their habits to the point that the relationship changes.
 It is important to have sober sensitivity in relationships with sober friends or family that have recently been through a treatment program, like our California rehab.
 These relationships are different than relationships with others.

-Friends of a recovering addict might be annoyed that they can’t take their sober friends to a bar or nightclub.
+Friends of recovering addicts might be annoyed that they can’t take their sober friends to a bar or nightclub.
 The recovery process for friends in recovery means avoiding the people, places, and things that could lead to a relapse.
 Hanging out in a place where people are drinking is a highly dangerous potential relapse trigger, so don’t be surprised when your recovering friend refuses to go anywhere near those old haunts or hangouts.
 This is especially frustrating for sober friends who simply don’t understand how recovery works.

 The addict genuinely wants to stay sober and as such, they have to avoid potential relapse triggers.
 When friends or family place undue pressure on them to continue their old routines, this is just reckless and selfish.
 The whole point of the recovery process is a complete change in the addict’s lifestyle and habits.